eturea/Receipts-for-YNAB-site/terms.md

 - **Data Extraction:** Use Apple Intelligence (on-device AI) to extract merchant names, dates, amounts, and line items from receipt images
 - **Receipt Management:** Store and organize scanned receipts on your device
 - **YNAB Integration:** Sync receipt data to your YNAB (You Need A Budget) account as transactions
-- **Category Matching:** Suggest appropriate YNAB budget categories for your purchases
+- **Category Matching:** Suggest appropriate YNAB plan categories for your purchases
 - **Data Verification:** Review and edit extracted information before saving

 ### 2.2 What Receipts for YNAB Does NOT Do